MeRupamGanguly/interview-preparation/Golang.md

 	// Create a channel to signal when Task 1 is done done := make(chan bool)

-	// Start Task 1 in a goroutine go task1(done)
+	// Start Task 1 in a Go-Routine go task1(done)

-	// Start Task 2 in a goroutine, but it will wait for Task 1 to complete go task2(done)
+	// Start Task 2 in a Go-Routine, but it will wait for Task 1 to complete go task2(done)

 	// Wait for Task 1 and Task 2 to complete before finishing the program